 - Algebraic quantum field theory and the quantised scalar field

-- QFT in non-static spacetimes
+- Aspects of QFT in curved spacetimes

 For further information, feel free to contact